 Audit Committee.
-The audit committee comprises three directors, two of whom are independent, and expects to meet at least two times each year.
+The audit committee comprises three directors, two of whom are independent, and expects to meet three to four times per year.
 Currently the audit committee is chaired by Philippe Delpal and the other members are Gary S. Yamamoto and Vladimir V. Lukyanenko.
 The audit committee is responsible for considering, amongst other matters: (i) the integrity of the Group's financial statements, including its annual and interim financial statements, and the effectiveness of the Group's internal controls and risk management systems; (ii) auditors' reports; and (iii) the terms of appointment and remuneration of the auditor.
 The committee supervises and monitors, and advises the Board of Directors on, risk management and control systems and the implementation of codes of conduct.
-In addition, the audit committee supervises the submission by the Group of financial information and a number of other audit-related issues.
+In addition, the audit committee supervises the submission by the Group of financial information and a number of other audit-related issues and assesses the efficiency of the work of the Chair of the Board of Directors.